argentlabs/web3.swift/README.md

 ## Contributors

 The initial project was crafted by the team at Argent.
-However, we encorage anyone to help implement new features and to keep this library up-to-date.
-For features and fixes, simply submit a pull request to the develop branch.
+However, we encourage anyone to help implement new features and to keep this library up-to-date.
+For features and fixes, simply submit a pull request to the [develop](https://github.com/argentlabs/web3.swift/tree/develop) branch.
 Please follow the [contributing guidelines](https://github.com/argentlabs/web3.swift/blob/master/CONTRIBUTING.md).

 For bug reports and feature requests, please open an [issue](https://github.com/argentlabs/web3.swift/issues).